openid/OpenID4VC_SecTrust/draft-oid4vc-security-and-trust.md

 There are two options for the verification of the redirect URI:

- 1. The Verifier specifies the redirect URI in the request to the wallet.
-The request is signed using a key that the wallet can verify and show the proper name of the Verifier to the user.
+ 1. The Verifier specifies the redirect URI in the request to the Wallet.
+The request is signed using a key that the Wallet can verify and show the proper name of the Verifier to the user.
  2. The redirect URI is registered beforehand and therefore guaranteed to be authentic.